Welcome to the Parish of the Immaculate Conception

 Within our parish we seek to provide for all a safe environment which promotes and supports their wellbeing.
 We therefore ask all those working with children, young people and vulnerable adults to adhere to the Catholic Church National Safeguarding Policies before they can be appointed.

-Our Safeguarding Representative is Liz Owens who may be contacted by email by clicking here or on Tel 01275 873205 (our parish admin can give you her number)
+Our Safeguarding Representative is Liz Owens who may be contacted on 07455047496 or by email at …

 N.B.
 Safeguarding documents can be accessed at http://www.cliftondiocese.com/